 Benefits:

-- Modularity: Each handler has a single responsibility
+- Modularity: Each handler has a single job.

-- Flexibility: Easy to add, remove, or reorder handlers
+- Flexibility: Add, remove, or reorder handlers with ease.

 4. Strategy Pattern